Fujifilm X100 vs Canon G1 X

 Body comparison: Fujifilm X100 vs Canon G1 X

 The physical size and weight of the Fujifilm X100 and the Canon G1 X are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100 and the Canon G1 X are of equal size.
 However, the G1X is markedly heavier (20 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the G1X are weather-sealed.